 When you see an upsetting post, caption or comment on Instagram, consider the larger conversation it may be connected to.
 Step back and determine the context of the post.
 Many people use Instagram in ways that are specific only to our service, which can create some confusion when something is taken out of context.
 Have you checked hashtags associated with the post?
 It’s possible that the post is part of a trend or may be referring to something that’s not obvious.
 Review all information related to the post or the full profile of the person who shared the post to understand the whole story.
 (Instagram n.d.)

-Regarding the relation between Instagram’s content moderation policy, I was particularly intrigued with the backlash against the articles of Isto é and Veja magazines in Brazil.
+Regarding the relation between Instagram’s content moderation policy, I was particularly intrigued by the backlash against the articles of Isto é and Veja magazines in Brazil.
 In short, the cover of Isto é magazine [viii] on April 6 2016 depicted a fierce, exacerbated and furious president (see below) with the headline: “The nerve bursts of President Dilma”.
 The article provoked a flood of negative reactions, in particular within feminist movements.
 After only a few days, on April 18, 2016, an article signed by Juliana Linhares in Veja magazine [ix] stressed the stereotyped and ideal model of woman represented by Marcela Temer – wife of Brazil’s interim president at the time, Michel Temer (see Figure 5).
 The news headline was “Bela, Recatada e do Lar” [Pretty, discrete and homely], and criticisms of this stereotyped portrait popped up everywhere (newspapers, social media, blogs, etc.) A simple search on Google Images using #belarecatadaedolar brings loads of memes showing women pretending to be naughty or immoral as a form of confronting male chauvinism and the frivolity of the article.

 The artist and dancer Isabella Maia, with the username bella_maia_[x] on Instagram, immediately presented her counter-response posting a nude artistic photo, and just like many others she used the hashtag #belarecatadaedolar (see above).
 The general policy terms of Instagram [xi] say users should not “confuse, deceive, defraud, mislead, or harass anyone”; they must be transparent about their identity and must not “violate any rights of any person”, and in 2015 it instituted harsher rules to control harassment, nudity and porn, along with the condemnation of terrorism exaltation, organized crime or hate groups.
 However, even if Isabella Maia has not harassed anyone, defrauded or elicited terrorist practices, her post was removed (see above) because it contained nudity [xii].